TodePond/TodePondDotCom/sky/drama/readme.md

 That being said, it could get stressful and serious.
 If someone made a mistake, it could mean that someone gets hurt.
 And sometimes, different team members blamed each other.

-In a stressful high intensity environment, fingers can be pointed, patiences can run out, arguments can having, and people can fall out.
+In a stressful high intensity environment, fingers can be pointed, patiences can run out, arguments can happen, and people can fall out.

 <br>